hashicorp/terraform-provider-azuread/docs/resources/group.md

 The following arguments are supported:

-* `allow_external_senders` - (Optional) Indicates whether people external to the organization can send messages to the group.
-Can only be set for Unified groups.

-~> **Known Permissions Issue** The `allow_external_users` property can only be set when authenticating as a Member user of the tenant and _not_ when authenticating as a Guest user or as a service principal.
-Please see the [Microsoft Graph Known Issues](https://docs.microsoft.com/en-us/graph/known-issues#groups) documentation.

 * `assignable_to_role` - (Optional) Indicates whether this group can be assigned to an Azure Active Directory role.
 Can only be `true` for security-enabled groups.
 Changing this forces a new resource to be created.
 * `auto_subscribe_new_members` - (Optional) Indicates whether new members added to the group will be auto-subscribed to receive email notifications.
 Can only be set for Unified groups.